M-Cristian06/m-cristian.xyz-Portfolio/README.md

 ## 🛠️ Built With
 - HTML, CSS, JavaScript (Vanilla-JS)
-- Brand icons for GitHub, Instagram, LinkedIn, and other brands
+- Brand icons for GitHub, Instagram, LinkedIn, X, and other brands

 ## ⚠️ Disclaimer
 All original content of this portfolio is the intellectual property of Cristian M.